antonbabenko/pre-commit-terraform/README.md

 1. The hook can work in a few different modes: `only-check-is-current-lockfile-cross-platform` with and without [terraform_validate hook](#terraform_validate) and `always-regenerate-lockfile` - only with terraform_validate hook.

-    * `only-check-is-current-lockfile-cross-platform` without terraform_validate - only checks that lockfile have all required SHAs for all already added to lockfile providers.
+    * `only-check-is-current-lockfile-cross-platform` without terraform_validate - only checks that lockfile has all required SHAs for all providers already added to lockfile.

         ```yaml
         - id: terraform_providers_lock